 The Nursery is located on the first floor in the Family Life Center.
-The entrance is directly across from the Fellowship Hall.
+The entrance is directly across from the Worship Center.
 There you will find trained childcare providers.
 They have all completed first aid, CPR, AED, and Safe Sanctuary training.

 Childcare is available, by reservation, for children from birth to 5th grade during special events on the day of said event.
 Please call our church office, 281-463-2330, to schedule an event.
 Please note that requests are taken on a first-come, first-served basis and space is dependent on availability.
 Sunday morning services provide childcare for children birth to two years.
 A special Sunday School class is provided inside the nursery for children two years old.

 Mission Statement: To maintain the library and its contents and to use as a resource for church members, church staff and the community to help them grow spiritually and personally and to increase literacy in the community by promoting the library.

 You can come into the library and browse the shelves which are organized using the Dewey Decimal System.
 You can also use our online catalog to search by subject, author, title or keyword.
 Just use this link: click here!

 Patrons must have a BCUMC Library Registration card on file in order to check out books.
 Cards are available in the library.

 The Bear Creek UMC Library is donor-driven and relies on support from the church members.
 Books are often donated in memory or honor of someone special.